Information about Diclofenac

 - Your doctor may regularly monitor your kidney function, liver function and levels of blood components, if you are taking this medicine for long-term treatment.

 Q. Is Diclofenac a good painkiller?

 Diclofenac is effective in relieving pain and inflammation.
-It is used for various sorts of pain such as sprains, strains, and other injuries, various types of arthritis, gout and pain and inflammation following surgery.
+It is used for various sorts of pain such as sprains, strains and other injuries.
+It is also helpful in various types of arthritis, gout, pain and inflammation following surgery.

 Q. Is Diclofenac a narcotic?